The future of drug therapy

 In which medical indications does pharmacogenetics play a role?

-Pharmacogenetics plays an important role in a large number of indications.
-The PGXperts System contains evidence-based data on more than 150 drugs that are effected by genetics (gene-drug pair) and can be used for various indications.
+Pharmacogenetics plays an important role in a wide range of clinical conditions.
+The PGXperts system contains evidence-based data on more than 150 drugs that are influenced by genetics (gene-drug pairs) and can be used for various indications.

 What types of metabolization are there?